ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 # AI Lyric Transcription System For Windows

-## Goal:
+## 💠Goal:

-💠 *General goal*: To see the lyrics to music highlighted as they are sung
+🥅 *General goal*: To see the lyrics to music highlighted as they are sung

-💠 *Technical goal*: To automate AI transcription of music into karaoke files
+🥅 *Technical goal*: To automate AI transcription of music into karaoke files

-💠 *Specific technical goal*: To have the [MiniLyrics](https://minilyrics.en.softonic.com/) program correctly display lyrics as they are sung.
+🥅 *Specific technical goal*: To have the [MiniLyrics](https://minilyrics.en.softonic.com/) program correctly display lyrics as they are sung.

-💠 *Detailed goal*: To obtain and approve accurate lyrics for songs, which are then used as a prompt to improve the accuracy of WhisperAI's transcription of audio files into karaoke/subtitle files.
+🥅 *Detailed goal*: To obtain and approve accurate lyrics for songs, which are then used as a prompt to improve the accuracy of WhisperAI's transcription of audio files into karaoke/subtitle files.

 ## Terminology: